addyosmani/backbone-mobile-search/README.md

 #Flickly Mobile

+Note: this application is being refactored as of 12/21.
+Please don't consider using it until the refactor has been completed.

 A complete Backbone.js + jQuery Mobile sample app using AMD for separation of modules, Require.js for dependency management + template externalisation and Underscore for templating.

 The app allows you to search for images using the Flickr API, lookup individual photos in more detail, bookmark any state for results or photos, supports pagination and more.